 Who Was Jim Thompson?

-The history behind Jim Thompson is a fascinating one!
-Jim Thompson was born in America, in Delaware, in 1906, and worked as an architect.
-He was sent to Bangkok after the World War II, as a military officer, and voila….he fell in love with Thailand and Bangkok (who can blame him…)!
+After World War II, he was sent to Bangkok as a military officer, and voila….he fell in love with Thailand and Bangkok (who can blame him…)!
 So when his military serving time was over, he settled down in this beautiful country permanently.

-He also introduced Thai silk to the world market.
-It soon turned out that the wold`s fashionists loved Thai silk, and shortly Thompson’s business became a huge success.
-One of the biggest reasons for it`s success in USA was that the big and famous Rodgers and Hammerstein musical, The King and I, used Thompson’s Thai silk in all their costumes.
+He started introducing Thai silk to the world market.
+It soon turned out that the world’s fashionists loved Thai silk, and it didn’t take long before Thompson’s silk business became a huge success.
+One of the biggest reasons for its success in the USA was that the famous Rodgers and Hammerstein musical “The King and I” used Thompson’s Thai silk in all their costumes.

 The Thai silk-weavers technique is hundreds of years old.
 Every child learned how to weave but each family wove enough for its own needs.
 Their styles and colors are not suitable for foreign consumption.
 It took us a long time to know what the world markets required.
 It makes no difference to us as to how well we know our clients.
 What really matters is whether they like our products or not.